Welcome to St. Aloysius’ Family Faith Formation Page!

 We cannot wait to share the Good News with your family!

 Who should enroll?

-All families with children entering grades K-8 who do not attend Catholic school are welcome and encouraged to enroll.
+All families with children entering grades K-8 can participate and those families with children who do not attend Catholic school are especially expected to enroll.
 Those preparing to receive sacraments must be enrolled in a faith formation program or be attending a Catholic school.

 Did you say families?
 Don’t you mean children or students?